UniOfLeicester/git-novice/index.md

 > ## Prerequisites
 >
 > In this lesson we use Git from the Unix Shell.
-> Some previous experience with the shell is expected.
+> Some previous experience with the shell is expected,
+> *but isn't mandatory*.
-> It is recommended that participants use Spectre, but
+> It is recommended that participants use SPECTRE, but
-> can use their own laptop if they have installed git
+> can use their own computer if they have installed git
 > as required.
 {: .prereq}